-The Special Edition Demon-Possessed Tarot was limited to 1,140 copies and is now SOLD OUT.
+The Original Edition Demon-Possessed Tarot was limited to 1,140 copies and is now SOLD OUT.

-Through an exclusive arrangement with Rockpool Publishing, the Demon-Possessed Tarot will be re-released as THE OCCULT TAROT in April 2020.
+Through an exclusive arrangement with Rockpool Publishing, the Demon-Possessed Tarot has been re-released as THE OCCULT TAROT .

 Original Demon-Possessed Tarot vs. New Occult Tarot

 The Occult Tarot is a deck that captures the essence of every demon of the Goetia and traps them in the cards.
 One card is even spattered with blood, suggesting the conjurer failed to protect themselves against a violent demonic entity.
 These are all graphic enhancements, of course, the cards themselves are pristine!